PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:52:55
+Last updated: 2024-04-08 13:53:27
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin